paulrobertlloyd/barebones/_js/README.md

 Use this folder for JavaScript files.
-Libraries can be contained in the /lib/ sub-directory.
+Libraries can be contained in a /lib/ sub-directory.